 - At night: Buenas noches (Good evening, Good night)

 "Thank you."
 It's always polite to thank people who are providing you with a service - and even better to say it in their language.
-The correct response is de nada.
-You should also learn learn to say please: por favor.
+The correct response is "De nada."
+You should also learn to say please: por favor.
 To be extra polite, you can say: "Gracias, muy amable."
 Which means "Thank you, you're very kind."

 The best way to learn Spanish is to talk with people, and the way to begin is by introducing yourself.

-Some people don't like to have their picture taken, so to avoid conflicts, it's better to ask first.
+Some people don't like to have their picture taken, so to avoid conflicts, it's always better and more polite to ask first.

 Hopefully, you won't have too much to apologize for, but this phrase can come in handy if you've accidentally stepped on someone, said the wrong thing.
 If you find out that someone has suffered a personal loss or is going through a difficult time, this phrase will also show that you have sympathy for their situation.

 I don't speak Spanish.
 Do you speak English?